bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Eventually the trail dropped down, and I emerged on the edge of an enormous expanse of grassy hillside.
 Reaching this area was worthy of a trip in itself.
 But the dry, higher slopes beckoned so I continued.

 At first I stayed below the ridge crest to avoid the trees, but in retrospect it would have been better to follow the crest.
 Higher up, well above the treeline, the grade became steeper but no more than a moderate scramble.
 I encountered snow just below the summit.
-I was able to avoid most of it and didn't need crampons (which I hadn't brought along anyway).
+I was able to avoid most of it and didn't need crampons (which I hadn't brought along).
 Minutes later I was on the summit.

 After studying the nearby peaks and snapping a few photos, I started my descent.
 It proceeded smoothly until I reached the south end of the second ridge.
 I hadn't noticed that it split into two ridges and as luck would have it, I hiked down the wrong one!
 It was some time before I realized my error.
 As a result, instead of losing 100 m between the first and second ridges, I lost 250 m!
 I had a miserable time regaining the elevation because of the deadfall.
-After that I paid more attention to where I was going and made it back to the car without further incident.
+After that I paid more attention to where I was going and returned to the car without further incident.

 View of the starting slope from the highway